Skip to Main Content

 Camera operators working across French productions

-Here is how this works in practice.
-Operator selection in France hinges on register and rig.
-A Steadicam op staffed for a Paris-shot drama needs different muscle memory and pacing than a gimbal op tracking action through Lyon's slopes or a handheld operator riding a documentary subject across the Marseille port.
-Many of our operators trained at La Fémis or Louis Lumière école and graduated onto AFC-led features.
-So their framing reflexes match the cinematographic vocabulary French DPs work in.
-While their wider credits cover ARRI, RED, Sony VENICE, and Blackmagic packages drawn from the major rental houses around Paris and Nice.
+Operator choice in France turns on register and rig.
+A Steadicam op staffed for a Paris-shot drama needs different muscle memory than a gimbal op.
+A handheld operator riding a documentary subject across the Marseille port works at yet another pace.
+So does a gimbal op tracking action through Lyon's slopes.
+Many of our operators trained at La Fémis or Louis Lumière école and rose onto AFC-led features.
+Their framing reflexes match the visual vocabulary French DPs work in.
+Wider credits span ARRI, RED, Sony VENICE, and Blackmagic packages from the major rental houses around Paris and Nice.

-Here is the short of it.
-We pair operators to project on more than reel — we consider physical stamina for multi-day exteriors, comms style on AD-driven sets, and how cleanly they hand off to a 1st AC.
-Whether you need a single owner-operator for a Bordeaux short or a full multi-camera bench for a Côte d'Azur commercial, we field operators who already speak the tech and cultural shorthand of French production.
-This includes CST delivery expectations and standard convention collective scheduling around the working day.
+We pair operators to a project on more than reel.
+Our team weighs stamina for multi-day exteriors and communications style on AD-driven sets.
+We also check how cleanly each operator hands off to a 1st AC.
+You may need a single owner-operator for a Bordeaux short or a full multi-camera bench for a Côte d'Azur commercial.
+Either way, we field operators who already speak the technical and cultural shorthand of French production.
+That covers CST delivery rules and the usual convention collective scheduling around the working day.

 ACT 03